gintonicai/documentation/mvp/distillery-subchain-guide/faq.md

 #### Q: What kind of GPU do I need?

-> Currently, Gintonic supports NVIDIA GPUs with at least 8GB of VRAM.
+> Currently, gintonic supports NVIDIA GPUs with at least 8GB of VRAM.
 The more powerful your GPU, the more tasks it can handle and potentially the more $GIN you can earn.

 #### Q: Can I run a node on my gaming PC?

 > Yes, you can!
 However, remember that while your node is processing tasks, it may impact the performance of other GPU-intensive activities like gaming.
-You can adjust the GPU allocation in your config file to balance between Gintonic tasks and other uses.
+You can adjust the GPU allocation in your config file to balance between gintonic tasks and other uses.

 #### Q: Do I need to leave my computer on 24/7?